 Change never comes without risk but a business case is strengthened when it considers suitable countermeasures to potential risks.

-At this stage, the analyst is just looking to document the major risks (“Project Killers”) within the main body of the business case, with any remaining risks documented in the appendix.
-If senior management choose to go ahead with a particular option, a risk log will then be created to document all risks involved within that change or development project.
+At this stage, you should document the major risks (the “project killers”) within the main body of the business case, with any remaining risks documented in an appendix.
+If senior management choose to go ahead with a particular option, a risk log should then be created to document all risks involved within that change or development project.

-There are many different ways to document a risk assessment, depending on the organisation, department or project.
+There are many ways to document a risk assessment, depending on the organisation, department or project.
 As stated before, a risk log at this stage is not necessary.
-Therefore a general structure covering the risk description, impact assessment, probability, countermeasures and ownership would be sufficient at this stage.
+A general structure covering the risk description, impact assessment, probability, countermeasures and ownership would be sufficient.

 Senior Business Analyst

 Tel: 01506 283885

 The Improvement Service (IS) is the national improvement organisation for local government in Scotland.

 Our purpose is to help councils and their partners to improve the health, quality of life and opportunities of all people in Scotland through community leadership, strong local governance and the delivery of high quality, efficient local services.